MaskAnyone/MaskAnyoneProdInfrastructure/README.md

 - Replace `<your-strong-password-2>` with as password of your choice.
 This is the password used to access the Keycloak admin interface (i.e. user management).
 Ideally, this should be different from the previous password.
 - Configure the number of workers you want as well as their available resources.
 This is very dependent on the hardware resources of your server and can be flexibly adjusted later on.

+> Please note: If you're setting up MaskAnyone on a server with the plan of accessing it from another computer, you may want to adjust some additional configurations.
+If you want to use a different port than the default https port (443), you can modify the `docker-compose-server.yml` and change the line `- "443:443"` in the `proxy` section to e.g., `- "1234:443"`.
+If you do that or plan on accessing MaskAnyone via the network (e.g., on `https://100.100.100.100:1234`), please also modify the `backend` section to specify an additional environment variable for the token issuer as follows: `BACKEND_AUtH_ISSUER=https://100.100.100.100:1234/auth/realms/maskanyone`.

 **Step 4: Pull the infrastructure.**
 Run the following command to pull all the images and prepare the application infrastructure:
 ```bash